camertron/utfstring/README.md

 * `bytesToString(Array arr)` - Converts an array of UTF-16 bytes into a string.

+* `stringToCharArray(String str)` - Converts the given string into an array of invidivual logical characters.
+Note that each entry in the returned array may be more than one UTF-16 character.

 ## Running Tests

 Tests are written in Jasmine and can be executed via [jasmine-node](https://github.com/mhevery/jasmine-node):